temporalio/documentation/docs/content/how-to-add-a-custom-search-attribute-to-a-cluster-using-tctl.md

 :::note Local testing

-If you are adding custom Search Attributes to a Cluster running from the `docker-compose-es.yml` file in the [temporalio/docker-compose](https://github.com/temporalio/docker-compose) repo, make sure to increase the Docker memory to anything higher than 6GB.
+If you are adding custom Search Attributes to a Cluster running from the `docker-compose-es.yml` file in the [temporalio/docker-compose](https://github.com/temporalio/docker-compose) repo, make sure to increase the Docker memory to more than 6 GB.
-Navigate to Docker -> Preferences -> Advanced -> Memory.

 :::